spiderthatcodes/class-to-hooks/src/lessons/2.LessonTwo/Two.md

 - Notice that the component name should be capitalized.

 - You might notice that One.jsx and App.js both have a blank line at the end of the file.
-This is a Github requirement.
+This is strongly encouraged by Github.
 Although it will not break your code, it is a good idea to get in the habit of adding that line to the end of every file.

 - Make sure to import your code into App.js and render it to your screen